 It connects us to our inner, divine essence.
 It transcends religion, generation, and genre.
 And when it's created from the heart, it expresses something fundamental and universal about our place and meaning in this world.

 As an integral part of the service, Sunday's hymns and music - from one of our four choirs or a talented guest musician - are always of the highest musical quality and enhance the sermon's theme.

-Two or three Sundays each month, the Adult Choir fills UUCR's services with uplifting and sacred music - from ancient Celtic tunes to American folk music, from religious standards to modern rock.
+Two Sundays each month, the Adult Choir fills UUCR's services with uplifting and sacred music - from ancient Celtic tunes to American folk music, from religious standards to modern rock.
 Choir rehearsals are lighthearted yet rigorous, which means that our singers have fun and produce some awe-inspiring sound!
 We welcome senior high schoolers and adults of any age and any musical ability, and there are no auditions necessary to join, and you do not need to read music.
 We rehearse weekly on Thursday nights (September - June) from 7:30-9:30 p.m. in the Sanctuary.
 The UUCR Choir is conducted by our Director of Music.

 Sonaria brings the power of the female voice to Sunday services and other UUCR events.
 This women's ensemble performs a variety of more roots-based music.
 We welcome teens and women to rehearse twice a month after the Sunday service from 11:15 a.m. - 12:30 p.m. in Room 44.
 Sonaria is directed by Cynthia Shires-Thurston.